nickserv/danamccurdy.com/_posts/2018-07-01-the-unicorn-captivity-and-grace.md

 for his freedom,
 ready for release.

-It is we, in fact,
+It is we, of course,
 who have bound him,
 who have bound ourselves.